tasitlabs/tasit-sdk/docs/CONTRIBUTING.md

 ### Making some changes

 We recommend using VS Code as your code editor.
 We use a tool called prettier to automatically format your code.
-We recommend configuring VS Code to format your code using prettier on save of a file.
+We recommend configuring VS Code to format your code using prettier every time you save changes to a file.

 If you don't want to use VS Code or use format on save, you can also run the linting script for one of the packages in the `packages` directory by `cd`'ing into that subdirectory and running `npm run lint`